 Ladies, you’re always doing silly lady things like crashing the car, or burning the steak, or going over your credit card spending limit, aren’t you?
 It makes your boyfriend/husband/obedience trainer so mad

 !
 But!
 Instead of delivering the bad news the normal, direct way, why not try stripping down to your adorable matching lingerie set to let him know his new Prius is now permanently inoperable?
 Isn’t that what Gloria Steinem taught us to do?
 [Copyranter

-Hey there!
-Jessica is out sick today with the flu so Today’s Lady News will be a reader submission edition!
+Sadly, Miss Jessica is still the ill communication so Today’s Lady News will be a reader submission edition again!
 Submit your own links to news articles and blog posts about women, girls, trans-identified people, gender roles, feminism or sexism in the comments.
 Just write a sentence or two summary explaining what the link is about and give everyone a heads up if it has language or imagery that’s NSFW.
-Jess should hopefully be back tomorrow — thanks!
+Speedy recovery, Jessica!
 Keep reading »